Waikiki Honolulu, Hawaii 2022

 There is also an on-site car rental

-$45 resort fee has been waived for the group.
+$45 resort fee has been reduced for the group to $20 pn.

 The resort fee includes Wireless high speed internet access